 Mary E. Surrell became a member of Central Presbyterian Church in 1866.
 With a bequest from her, the church has established the Surrell Scholarship Fund for the benefit of graduating high-school seniors and current college students (including non-traditional) who are a part of the CPC family, whether by membership or participation in church life.

-Applications can be completed at https://goo.gl/forms/O7EIEbkOAurKdi132 or hard copies are available in the church office.
-Completed applications must be received in the church office by the April 22, 2019.
+Applications can be completed at https://forms.gle/2wVtAGTSA5P19pER6.
+Completed applications must be received in the church office by May 1, 2020.
 Questions can be addressed to Cheryl Moles.

 Vacation Bible School